-Several ordinary differential equation mathematical models for RSV transmission have been published to date, most using Susceptible-Exposed-Infectious-Recovered (SEIR) dynamics and with a sine or cosine forcing term to account for seasonal variation in transmission [3, 8, 19, 24, 27, 39, 41].
-Few papers have so far used dynamic models to explore vaccination strategies for RSV, and these have generally investigated RSV vaccination from a cost-effectiveness perspective [5, 21], for example in the context of a newborn vaccination strategy in the Spanish region of Valencia [1, 2].
-More recent studies conducted for the setting of rural Kenya have focussed on the likely benefits of vaccination for particular target groups [17, 29]. \A nice segue here would be to say that we have not identified any RSV vaccination models that examine the impact of a theoretical vaccine analytically, and look at the stability of different scenarios - but can't think right now how to word this.
+Several compartment models for RSV transmission have been published to date, most using Susceptible-Exposed-Infectious-Recovered (SEIR) dynamics and with a sine or cosine forcing term to account for seasonal variation in transmission [4, 12, 26, 31, 34, 47, 49].
+Few studies have used dynamic models to explore vaccination strategies for RSV, and these have generally investigated RSV vaccination from a cost-effectiveness perspective [9, 28], for example in the context of a newborn vaccination strategy in the Spanish region of Valencia [2, 3].
+More recent studies conducted for the settings of rural Kenya and the United States have focussed on the likely benefits of vaccination for particular target groups [23, 36, 50].
+To the best of our knowledge, there are no theoretical models that examine the impact of an RSV vaccine analytically.

-Here, we examine the effects of a theoretical vaccine on the transmission of RSV in a single age class.
+Here, we examine the effects of a vaccine on the transmission of RSV in a single age class.
 We consider several vaccination scenarios, including differing levels of coverage, seasonal oscillations in the transmission rate and a waning of the vaccine.
-We also compare continuous vaccination to impulsive vaccination in order to determine conditions on the vaccination strength and duration? that will control the virus.
+We also compare continuous vaccination to impulsive vaccination in order to determine conditions on the vaccination strength and duration that will control the virus.

-2 The model
+2 The nonimpulsive model

-We extend the basic compartmental model for a single age cohort described by Weber et al. [39] to include a vaccine strategy for RSV where a fixed proportion of newborns are vaccinated?.
-We assume that the leaving rate $\mu$ is unchanged across all classes and that there is no disease-specific death rate.
+We first extend the SEIRS compartmental model for a single age cohort described by Weber et al. [47] to include a vaccine strategy for RSV where a fixed proportion of individuals entering the model are temporarily immune to infection.
+This reflects the situation where pregnant women are vaccinated in the third trimester of pregnancy, generating protective maternal antibodies that are transferred transplacentally to the unborn infant, conferring protection from RSV infection in the first few months of life.
+We assume that the leaving rate μ is unchanged across all classes and that there is no disease-specific death rate.
 We scale the entry and leaving rates so that the population is constant.

-Let $S$ represent susceptible, $I$ represent infected and $R$ represent recovered individuals, with $V$ , $I_V$ and $R_V$ the corresponding compartments for vaccinated individuals.
-The birth rate is $\mu$ , with a proportion $p$ vaccinated, of whom $\epsilon$ successfully mount an immune response; the death rate is equal to the birth rate.
-The time-dependent transmissibility function is $\beta(t)$ , with recovery $\nu$ and loss of immunity $\gamma$ .
-The transmissibility of infected vaccinated individuals is described by $\beta_V(t)$ , and the recovery and loss of immunity rates for vaccinated individuals are $\nu_V$ and $\gamma_V$ respectively.
-Finally, the waning of the vaccine protectiveness? is given by $\omega$ .
+Let S represent susceptible, I represent infected and R represent recovered individuals, with V , I_V and R_V the corresponding compartments for vaccinated individuals.
+The birth rate is μ , with a proportion p vaccinated, of whom ε successfully mount an immune response; the death rate is equal to the birth rate.
+The time-dependent transmissibility function is $\beta(t)$, with recovery ν and loss of immunity γ .
+The transmissibility of infected vaccinated individuals is described by $\beta_V(t)$, and the recovery and loss of immunity rates for vaccinated individuals are ν_V and γ_V respectively.
+Finally, the waning of the vaccine protectiveness is given by ω .
+Note that, although the definition of vaccine duration is not fully elucidated for RSV, mathematically it is well-defined as the period spent in the vaccinated classes before returning to the associated unvaccinated classes.
+This definition is based on an exponentially distributed time spent in the vaccination classes, and hence the duration corresponds to $\frac{1}{\omega}$ years.